odoo/odoo/doc/howtos/backend.rst

 ###############

 Odoo creates a few fields in all models\ [#autofields]_.
-These fields are managed by the system and shouldn't be written to (they can be read):
+These fields are managed by the system and shouldn't be written to.
+They can be read if useful or necessary:

 ``id`` (:class:`~openerp.fields.Id`)
     the unique identifier for a record in its model